 WALLEYE.
 Late evening and nighttime is generally the best for Walleye fishing.
-Places to try include Beach Pond, Coventry Lake, Gardner Lake, Mashapaug Lake, Mount Tom Pond, Saugatuck Reservoir, Squantz Pond, Lake Saltonstall and Batterson Park Pond.
+There's been some nice Walleye caught at Saugatuck Reservoir recently.
+Other places to try include Beach Pond, Coventry Lake, Gardner Lake, Mashapaug Lake, Mount Tom Pond, Squantz Pond, Lake Saltonstall and Batterson Park Pond.

 CHAIN PICKEREL.
-September pickerel action has been fairly good (and downright annoying for some bass anglers).
+September pickerel action has been fairly good.

 CONNECTICUT RIVER.
-Flows in the river continue on the low side (currently 3,750 CFS at Thompsonville), and while comfortable for fishing and boating, make getting into some areas difficult.
-Bowfin fishing remains good.
+Flows in the river continue on the low side (currently 4,320 CFS at Thompsonville), and while comfortable for fishing and boating, make getting into some areas difficult.
 Good action for catfish (Whites and Channels) throughout the river, especially in the Glastonbury and Middletown areas.
 For catfish, fish the deep holes by day and the adjacent shallow flats by night.
 Fishing for Largemouth Bass remains slow to fair in the Salmon River Cove/Haddam Meadows area.
-Smallmouth Bass were quiet in the Enfield area and some decent Common Carp action is being found throughout the river.
+Smallmouth Bass was good in the Enfield area and some decent Common Carp action is being found throughout the river.